okandemirofficial/flutter_fast_start/README.md

 - Large (.l) gives **32px** of padding(s)
 - XLarge (.xl) gives **64px** of padding(s)

-**Every Padding widgets has child property and named constructors as measurement**
+**Every Padding widget has child property and named constructors as measurement**

 ##### Example:
 To give **8px** of top padding